Back to Tech Articles

 Honda Acura Timing Belt Service & Crank Pulley Tool

-By Dennis Bandy Copyright © 2006 DenLorsTools.com
+By Dennis Bandy Copyright © DenLorsTools.com

 Honda Crank Pulley Tool

 Q: I want to install an under drive pulley on my Honda.
-How does this crank pulley tool hold onto the pulley?
+How does this crank pulley tool hold on to the pulley?
 How do I know it will work?

 If the timing belt failed while driving, valve damage may have occurred.
 What are your options?